 Given that this is a very small jump from the entry-level app developer salary, it is probably safe to say that currently, the market has younger, less experienced junior app developers than senior ones.
 Depending on the day, these numbers might change drastically, so keep that in mind!

-If you’ve ever been in a discussion where someone would mention the fact of “just how much money app developers make”, the senior app developer salary is probably the thing that they were referring to.
+If you’ve ever been in a discussion where someone would mention the fact of “just how much money app developers make”, the senior developers' wage is probably the thing that they were referring to.

 Senior devs, being the most experienced and proficient of the three groups, earn the most amount of money for their work.
 Their salaries don’t just “sound good”, however.
 Senior developers get paid for their expertise and their work - more often than not, they have more than enough of the latter one.